AironClarke/Nexus/README.md

 # Nexus
-Desktop enviroment running in the browerser.
+Desktop enviroment running in the browser.